LivingMatterLab/BrainFEM/README.md

 Every time a model is ran, a subdirectory called RES_*** .
 The subdirectory contains a Input/, Output/, and PostProcess/ directory.\
 The Input/ directory contains copies of all input files that can later be used to reproduce the results.\
 The Output/ directory contains a log.txt file that contains all terminal display output.
 It further contains of optional, user defined files that are model dependent and can be coded in the virtual WriteStepOutput(self, Solver s) function.\
-The PostProcess/ directory is intended to save all Paraview output files and other output files, such as figures or videos.
+The PostProcess/ directory is intended to save all Paraview output files and other output files, such as figures or videos.\
+The Parview output files can be loaded into ParaView by opening the .pvd file in the PostProcess\ folder.
+Alternatively, some examples will have a ParaView.py in the Input\ folder.
+This python script can be opened in ParaView from Tools -> Python Shell -> Run Script.

 #-------------------------------------#\
 Typical error messages\